 - entities or persons subject to sanctions administered by Canada, the United States, the United Kingdom, the European Union, or the United Nations;

-10. Chargebacks and disputes
+10. Transfer reversals and disputes

 11. Data protection and confidentiality